dbachilo/dvrstart/README.md

 This is a free DVR software for FreeBSD written in Gambas.
 This software uses ffmpeg to record video and audio (if available) from a survailance cameras.
-As of initial release it supports Axis and Hikvision cameras (because I have them)
+As of initial release it supports Axis and Hikvision cameras (because I have them) It records rtsp flow an devides it into 20-minute mp4 files sorted by subdirectories with camera names.

 Feel free to contribute.